African Safari Journals

 Etosha provides excellent wildlife viewing opportunities because of the sparse vegetation which provides unrestricted views for a long way and the fact that during the dry season the wildlife is forced to come to the waterholes to drink because there is no other water available.

 The three floodlit waterholes at the main restcamps provide a unique insight into the nocturnal activities of the animals which is unparalleled in national parks anywhere else in Africa.
-Take a look at these Namibia safaris trip reports to see exactly what wildlife has been spotted here.
+Take a look at these Namibia safaris trip reviews to see exactly what wildlife has been spotted here.

 Best Times For Etosha Safaris